Translate

 The Sun starts to set across the floodplain, tinging the Cranes a pinkish red.

-The following morning, with Sunshine spreading across the fields, the first birds of the day get airborne.
+The following morning, with sunshine spreading across the fields, the first birds of the day get airborne.
 It is still very windy, so they will likely feed rather than continue their journey.

 Installed in a hedgerow, out of their sight, I wait!
 It was not long before a few hundred started to arrive.